corda/corda-solutions/bn-apps/cordapp-updates-distribution/README.md

 Versions of installed CorDapps can be reported via `ReportCordappVersionFlow`.
 CorDapp Distribution Service doesn't collect information about installed CorDapps.
 CorDapps are expected to report their versions by themselves.
 Version reporting can help BNOs to understand if participants have an outdated versions of CorDapps installed and to contact them offline to ask to upgrade.

 BNOs can use `GetCordappVersionsFlow` and `GetCordappVersionsForPartyFlow` to query reported versions on their side.

-## How to use

-1. Download `corda-updates-shell` jar or build it by yourself.
-TODO: download link here
-2. Initialise a local repository via `java -jar corda-updates-shell-xxx.jar --mode=INIT`
-3. Add CorDapps that you would like to watch to `settings.yaml`
-4. Download `corda-updates-app` jar or build it by yourself.
-TODO: download link here
-5. Install the CorDapp to participant's nodes.
-Configure the CorDapp with `corda-updates-app.conf` (as described in the previous sections) and point it to the `settings.yaml` file created at the step #2.
-6. If Corda-based transports are used then install the CorDapp to the repository hoster's node and point it to Maven repo via `corda-updates-app.conf` as described in the previous sections.
-7. Schedule periodic sync by invoking `ScheduleSyncFlow` from Corda shell
-8. Updates will periodically be downloaded to the local repository.